 How to get Gongga monastery

-It is still isolated due to its location, there is no road linking this site to outer world, the only transportation tool are motorcycle and small size tractor.
+There is no road to this site, the only transportation tool are motorcycle and small tractor.
 There are two routes that leads to here

-- By Trekking : a 5 days trekking starting from Kangding leads to here
+- By foot : a 5 days trekking starting from Kangding leads to here

-Be advised : There are three “Tsemi villages” — “Upper Tsemi village”, “Middle Tsemi village”, “Lower Tsemi village”; among of which the “Upper Tsemi village” is the one that closer to this monastery; the other two are near to each other and leads to the east slope of Mt Gonga and goes to Hailuogou Glacier and Luding, , and about 2.5 kilometers from “Upper Tsemi village”
+Be advised : There are three “Tsemi villages” — “Upper Tsemi village”, “Middle Tsemi village”, “Lower Tsemi village”; among of which the “Upper Tsemi village” is the one that closer to this monastery; the other two are near to each other and leads to the east slope of Mt Gonga and heading to Hailuogou Glacier and Luding